 Here, a wedding expert shares some pros and cons that can help you determine whether having bridesmaids at your wedding is a must or a mistake.

 Jessica Janik is the creator of Invisible Bridesmaid in Fort Lauderdale, Florida

 Pro: It’s a Great Way to Honor Those Closest to You

 Being asked to be someone’s bridesmaid is a true honor—especially when so few individuals were selected to carry that title.
 “These are the girls who have been by your side through thick and thin and only want what’s best for you, so asking them to stand next to you as you marry the love of your life is the ultimate honor,” explains Jessica Janik of the Invisible Bridesmaid in Fort Lauderdale, Florida.
 “Your selecting them as bridesmaids symbolizes that each has helped you to become the person you are today.”

 Con: It Will Require Room in Your Budget

-While your bridesmaids might pay for their own dress, many additional costs are covered by the bride, such as a bridesmaid gift, hair and makeup, the bouquet of flowers for them to carry down the aisle, etc. “Personalized gifts for each of your attendants can add up fast,” says Kimberly Lehman of Love, Laughter & Elegance in Massillon, Ohio.
-“If you’re on a very strict budget for your wedding, the fewer people in the wedding party, the further the money will go towards other aspects of your wedding, like photography.”
+While your bridesmaids might pay for their own dress, many additional costs are covered by the bride, such as a bridesmaid gift, hair and makeup, the bouquet of flowers for them to carry down the aisle, etc. All of these items can add up quickly, so if you're looking to bring your wedding costs down, not having bridesmaids may be the way to go.

 Pro: Extra Emotional Support